nish808613/testProject1/README.md

 Instructions for use:
 Make git clone or download project
-Import project as existing maven project in eclipse or similar java IDE Run project as TestNG tests or run each test separately
+Import project as existing maven project in eclipse or similar java IDE Run project as TestNG tests or run each test separately.